leewillis77/say-what/readme.txt

 * **Wildcard string replacements** - replace individual words, or fragments across your whole site
 * **Multi-lingual support** - set different replacements for different languages on multi-lingual sites
 * **Import/export features** - Easy import/export of replacements through the user interface

+## Treeware

+You're free to use this package for free, but if it makes it to your production environment please [buy the world a tree](https://offset.earth/ademtisoftware?gift-trees).

 == Installation ==